salhi-khalil/Javascript-Foundations/README.md

 **NEED HELP?** Practice developing your autonomy as a programmer.
 Use [Google Search](https://www.google.com) or [Stack Overflow](https://www.stackoverflow.com), peruse documentation at [mdn.io](https://www.mdn.io), or talk to your friendly neighbor.
 If you're utterly stuck, flag down your instructor for guidance.

-**_DISCLAIMER:_** _Completion of this workshop is no guarantee of admission into the Hack Reactor immersive program, nor does it have any influence in the admissions process._

 ## Slides